What to Expect When You Learn to Dive

-You have just signed up to an entry level scuba diving course.
+You have just signed up to an entry-level scuba diving course.
 Congratulations!
 If you are thinking about doing it, you really should.
 Like most people, you will probably love it, and if you don’t, you are still learning a new skill and expanding your horizons.
 Everyone expectations of what diving will be like are different.
-Some people imagine they will be gliding around weightlessly in a three dimensional world, others can picture themselves exploring reefs more beautiful and colourful than James Cameron’s blockbuster hit, Avatar.
+Some people imagine they will be gliding around weightlessly in a three-dimensional world, others can picture themselves exploring reefs more beautiful and colourful than James Cameron’s blockbuster hit, Avatar.

 Here is a list of things that you can expect when you learn to dive.
 Don’t worry if they seem a bit disappointing from what you may have had in mind.
 Diving is still more amazing than you could possibly imagine.
+If you want to know, how to dive… here is an extensive article on the topic for beginners.

 You’ll spend lots of time in the pool or classroom

 When you sign up to a dive course, you might think that the first thing you will do is to jump straight in the ocean and dive!
 This may seem like a good idea, but doing so is just asking for trouble.
-There is tonnes of important information – for both safety and technique- you need to learn before breathing underwater.
+There are tonnes of important information – for both safety and technique- you need to learn before breathing underwater.

-You will complete number of theory sessions which cover topics such as –physiology, physics, decompression theory and dive planning.
+You will complete a number of theory sessions which cover topics such as –physiology, physics, decompression theory and dive planning.
 You will also need to jump in a swimming pool so you can get used to breathing underwater and learn how to perform a number of skills that are essential to being able to safely scuba dive.

 You won’t be 100% comfortable